Argumentation for Explainable and Globally Contestable Decision Support with LLMs: Acknowledgments

 \section{Acknowledgments}

-This research was partially supported by ERC under the EU’s Horizon 2020 research and innovation programme (grant agreement No. 101020934, ADIX), by NIHR Imperial BRC (grant no. RDB01 79560) and by Brain Tumour Research Centre of Excellence at Imperial.
+Dejl and Toni were partially funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101020934, ADIX).
+Toni was also funded by EPSRC (grant UKRI3928, NeSyDebates).
+Williams was partially funded by NIHR Imperial BRC (grant no. RDB01 79560) and by the Brain Tumour Research Centre of Excellence at Imperial.